bcdavasconcelos/DEVONthink-3/_Work In Progress/Outline transclusion/Transclusion into folded text.md

 					if RandomizeFootnotes then set theText to my randomize_FN(theText)

-					set theBL to "" -- this will work with my other script for getting occurrences of words and backlinks just make sure to input the correct metadata field name if IncludeBacklinks then
+					set theBL to "" -- this will work with my other script for getting occurrences of words and backlinks just make sure to input the correct metadata field name
+					--if IncludeBacklinks then
-						try
+					--	try
-							set theBL to get custom meta data for Backlinks_Field from theRecord default value "" end try
+					--		set theBL to get custom meta data for Backlinks_Field from theRecord default value "" --	end try
-					end if
+					--end if
+					--

-					if theBL is not "" then -- the backlinks will appear folded at the bottom set theBL to my clean_mmd(theBL)
+					--if theBL is not "" then -- the backlinks will appear folded at the bottom --	set theBL to my clean_mmd(theBL)
-						set theBL to "<details class=\"backlinks\">" & linefeed & "<summary class=\"backlinks\">" & "Backlinks" & "</summary>" & linefeed & (theBL as text) & " " & linefeed & "</details>" & linefeed & linefeed -- I made a special class so that the appearance of this particular item can be customised in the css
+					--	set theBL to "<details class=\"backlinks\">" & linefeed & "<summary class=\"backlinks\">" & "Backlinks" & "</summary>" & linefeed & (theBL as text) & " " & linefeed & "</details>" & linefeed & linefeed -- I made a special class so that the appearance of this particular item can be customised in the css
-					end if
+					--end if

 					-- now we will prepare the text to be added via replace set theTaggedPlaceHolder to "<!-- " & thePlaceHolder & " -->  " & linefeed